COVID-19 School Reopening FAQs

 We will consider how to encourage young children to learn and practise these habits through games, songs and repetition.

-10. Will children be confined to the same classroom environment most of the day?
+7. Will children be confined to the same classroom environment for most of the day?

 Government advice on the Scientific evidence shows that the outdoor environment is much more manageable in terms of virus transmission.
-With the Summer weather coming we will be moving towards more of an outdoor learning approach, where possible.
-However, outside of this, we will keep children within their own classroom during the day.
+We will encourage that classes spend as much time outside as possible.
+However, outside of this, we will keep children within their own classroom during the day and designated spaces during lunchtime and break times.

 In addition to what has already been mentioned